klenartCMU/klenartCMU/FinalProjectPartII.md

 *Body*: Please review this storyboard and let me know when you’ve read it through.

-1. Narrative
+1. Narrative<br/>
     a.
-What message did you get from this story?
+What message did you get from this story?<br/>
     b.
-Do you think that any of the “chapters” obscure this message?
+Do you think that any of the “chapters” obscure this message?<br/>
-2. Visualizations
+2. Visualizations<br/>
     a.
-Do you think the visualizations were supportive of the narrative you identified in the previous question?
+Do you think the visualizations were supportive of the narrative you identified in the previous question?<br/>
     b.
-Do you think any of them are particularly effective to this end?
+Do you think any of them are particularly effective to this end?<br/>
     c.
-Do you think any of them detract from this narrative?
+Do you think any of them detract from this narrative?<br/>
-3. Viewer questions based on story
+3. Viewer questions based on story<br/>
     a.
-What did this story leave you wondering about?
+What did this story leave you wondering about?<br/>
-4. Personal connection
+4. Personal connection<br/>
     a.
-Did anything in this story connect with you personally?
+Did anything in this story connect with you personally?<br/>
-5. Additional information
+5. Additional information<br/>
     a.
-Are there any additional aspects of the story that you would like to comment on?
+Are there any additional aspects of the story that you would like to comment on?<br/>

 *Conclusion*: Thank you again for your time and your feedback.